konraddysput/Andantino/README.md

 ## Andantino game - front-end project
 Front-end web application for andantino game.
-This is only a user interface to andantino game, so if you would like to play vs AI you have to download a C++ Andantino API (Available soon in github)
+This is only aa user interface to andantino game, so if you would like to play vs AI you have to download a C++ Andantino API (https://github.com/konraddysput/Andantino-Api)

 ###Author:
 Konrad Dysput